HMS Pathfinder (G 10)

 The Strathallan had 440 crew members, 26 gunners, 248 Queen Alexandra nurses and 4408 British and American troops (among them 296 officers, some possibly of the Headquarter staff of the 1st US Army) on board.
 Of this number, only 6 crew members and five troops were lost.

 25 Apr 1943

-German U-boat U-203 was sunk south of Cape Farewell, Greenland, in position 55°05'N, 42°25'W, by depth charges from Swordfish aircraft off the British escort carrier HMS Biter (Capt.
+German U-boat U-203 was sunk south of Cape Farewell, Greenland, in position 55°05'N, 42°25'W, by depth charges from a Swordfish aircraft (811 Sqn FAA/L) of the British escort carrier HMS Biter (Capt.
 E.M.C.
-Abel Smith, RN) (Sqdn 811/L) and by the British destroyer HMS Pathfinder (Cdr.
+Abel Smith, RN) and by the British destroyer HMS Pathfinder (Cdr.
 E.A.
 Gibbs, DSO and 2 Bars, RN).